Healing Families and Communities After Tragedy

 Today, over 40,000 have been diagnosed with life-threatening illnesses, including most cancers and serious mental health conditions including PTSD.
-VOICES assists over 1,400 survivors and responders by providing relevant information, direct services and annual conferences and workshops.
+VOICES has provided over 1,400 survivors and responders with support services and relevant information through annual conferences and workshops.

 VOICES Research: Knowledge to Practice

 Long-Term Needs of Victims' Families, Survivors and Responders